Updated on March 8, 2022

 The service providers, subject to a privacy agreement, process the data only to the extent necessary for provision of the service.

-5 Do we transfer data outside the EU/EEA?
+5 Do we disclose data to parties outside of the ETA?

-Data are not disclosed to parties outside the EU or the EEA.
+Data is not disclosed to parties outside of the ETA.

 6 How do we protect the data, and how long do we retain the data?

-The data stored in the information systems are accessible by only a separately specified restricted set of employees.
+The data stored in the information systems is only accessible by a separately specified restricted set of employees.
 These employees may access the data only upon logging in with their personal username and password.
 The information systems are protected with appropriate virus-protection software and firewalls.
 The databases and the backups of them are on locked premises, where the data can be accessed only by designated persons.

 7 What rights do you have as a data subject?